Monroe Correctional Complex: Facility

 Vocational classes offered at MCC include printing, information technology and personal computer support specialist, and inmates can earn a GED while incarcerated.
-An independent non-profit, University Beyond Bars (UBB), offers college courses as a volunteer organization, and some people incarcerated at MCC have earned associate degrees despite the prohibition of state funding for post-secondary education.
+An independent non-profit, University Beyond Bars (UBB), offers college courses as a volunteer organization, and some people incarcerated at MCC have earned associate degrees via Washington statute RCW 28B.50.815.

 Class II and III jobs are located within MCC.
 Class III jobs provide essential services to the facility such as maintenance, janitorial, clerical warehouse workers, and kitchen work.
 Class II jobs are designed to reduce the cost of goods and services to state agencies and other tax-supported entities.
 These include laundry services, a print shop, a license tab shop, and the panel program.
 Class I industries were once housed at MCC, but were eliminated in July 2004 as a result of a Washington Supreme Court decision that held that inmates cannot be employed by private commercial enterprises.

 Inmates have access to classification and mental health counselors at MCC, in addition to a wide range of paid and volunteer staff.